18F/api-standards/README.md

 ### They primarily focus on RESTful APIs
-Most of the content in these standards address items related to "RESTful" APIs.
+Most of the content in these standards relates to "RESTful" APIs.
 However, many of the standards are equally appropriate for other types of web service.

 A few specific recommendations are provided for [SOAP web services](#soap-web-services), and we encourage the GSA community to share more recommendations.